 CURRENT PROJECTS

 Scott recently completed a concert-length work called A Map to the Next World for choir, 9 strings, percussion, and celesta.
 The subject of the piece is environmentalism and uses words by an incredible cast of poets and activists: Tamiko Beyer, Rachel Carson, Harold Courlander, Joy Harjo, Rachel Morgan, Jay Parini, and Judith Wright.
-The premiere will take place in May 2025 by an ensemble to be announced soon, so stay tuned for more details!
+The acclaimed Boston-based Cantata Singers will premiere the piece on March 14, 2025, at 7:30 p.m. at Harvard University’s Sanders Theatre.
+For more information about the piece and performance, please click here.

 Scott’s current projects include a multi-movement work for choir, mezzo-soprano, and piano on the subject of suicide prevention for the choirs at California State University, Sacramento, where he teaches; and a suite on winter themes for the South Bend Chamber Singers, the ensemble-in-residence at Saint Mary’s College in Indiana.